-We are seeking entries for our 2015 annual amateur photography competition that capture conflict and survival within the natural world.
-This may be an example of aggressive encounters between animals in their natural environment, a plant’s struggle for resources within an arid environment or thriving bacteria in cell culture.
+Our 2015 annual amateur photography competition sought entries that captured conflict and survival within the natural world.
+This could have been examples of aggressive encounters between animals in their natural environment, a plant’s struggle for resources within an arid environment or thriving bacteria in cell culture.

 There are two categories in the competition, each with a cash prize: